lindaktong/106awebsite/content/_index.md

 ---
-supertitle: R. Miles McCain | About, contact, and portfolio
+supertitle:  Daniel Longo | About
-title: Hey, I'm Miles.
+title: Hey, I'm Daniel.
-description: I enjoy designing, breaking, and studying systems.
-Working on trust and safety, privacy, tech policy, and positive computing.
+description: I'm a technical undergrad with a passion for building products and leveraging ML.
 url: /
 draft: false
 ---

-I have a strong technical background and a passion for digital safety and governance.
-I'm especially interested in tech policy, trust & safety, cybersecurity, digital infrastructure, privacy engineering, OSINT, artificial intelligence, and open source software.
-My projects, research, and commentary have appeared in several outlets including the *Washington Post*, the *New York Times*, *NBC News*, *TIME*, *Foreign Affairs*, Brookings *TechStream*, and the *Nightly News* with Lester Holt.
-I'm an undergraduate at Stanford.

-Some of the projects I'm most proud of are [PrivacySpy](https://privacyspy.org), [Shynet](https://github.com/milesmcc/shynet), [PolitiTweet](https://polititweet.org), my work at the [Stanford Internet Observatory](https://io.stanford.edu), and [a17t](https://a17t.miles.land).
-I teach [CS 106S](http://web.stanford.edu/class/cs106s/) at Stanford, I worked on cyber policy for a [2020 presidential campaign](/portfolio/politics), I'm a non-resident undergraduate fellow at the Cornell [Tech Policy Lab](https://tpl.as.cornell.edu), and I'm an alum of the [Recurse Center](https://www.recurse.com/scout/click?t=e62336f0f378bcf03a96d441d015db88).

-And finally, for the obligatory apostrophe soup: PA &rsquo;19, [RC S1 &rsquo;20](https://www.recurse.com/scout/click?t=e62336f0f378bcf03a96d441d015db88), [Stanford &rsquo;24](https://stanford.edu/~mccain/).
-More details are in my [portfolio](/portfolio/).
+I'm a technical undergrad with a passion for building products and leveraging ML.
+I'm especially interested in edtech and language based tasks.

+In the past, I've built learning tools used by over 50k students and have developed ML models in the healthcare setting.

+You can find what I've been working on in [projects](/projects/) and where I've been working in [experience](/experience/).

 ### Currently

-I'm currently at Stanford, where I'm finally taking classes in-person.
-I'm also working at the Stanford Internet Observatory.
+I'm currently at Stanford, where I'm studying Symbolic Systems.
+I'm also in Stanford's latest [Launchpad](https://www.launchpad.stanford.edu/) cohort.
+[Yash](https://yashpatil.me/) and I are building [Rinc.ai](https://rinc.ai)-- content moderation tools for small to medium-sized businesses.

+### Skills & Tools

+My favorite programming languages are *Python, JavaScript, Java, C++, and C*.
+My go to ML and data tools include *Pytorch, Tensorflow, and Numpy*.
+When I'm buidling webapps I often use *React, Ant.design, Flask, FastAPI, Redis, and Postgres*.
+And Lastly, when I develop and deploy *Git, Docker, AWS, GCP, and Firebase*.

 ### Contact

-You can email me at [hey@miles.land](mailto:hey@miles.land).
-On GitHub, I am [milesmcc](https://github.com/milesmcc); this is where most of my projects live.
-On Twitter, I am [@MilesMcCain](https://twitter.com/MilesMcCain), but I don't post frequently.
-You can also find me on [HN](https://news.ycombinator.com/user?id=epoch_100), [Reddit](https://reddit.com/u/epoch_100), and [Lobsters](https://lobste.rs/u/rmrm).
-My PGPs are he/him/his.
+You can email me at daniel.longo@stanford.edu.
+On GitHub, my username is [daniellongo](https://github.com/daniellongo).
+On Twitter, my handle is [@danieldlongo](https://twitter.com/danieldlongo) though I seldom post.

-Need help with one of my open source projects?
-Want to chat about safety, privacy, security, or something else?
-Stop by my <a href="/officehours">office hours</a>.
+[comment]: <> (If you're looking for help on a project, you can reach me at longo@contrarycap.com.)